Anaerobic lagoon: Background

 Beginning in the 1950s with poultry production, and then later in the 1970s and 1980s with cattle and swine, meat producers in the United States have turned to CAFO as a way to more efficiently produce large quantities of meat.
-This switch has benefited the United States consumer by increasing the amount of meat that can be grown, thereby decreasing the price of meat.
+This switch has decreased the price of meat.
 However, the increase in livestock has generated an increase in manure.
 In 2006, for example, livestock operations in the United States produced 133 e6ST of manure.
-Unlike manure produced in a conventional farm, CAFO manure cannot all be used as direct fertilizer on agricultural land because of the poor quality of the manure.
-Moreover, CAFOs produce a high volume of manure.
-A feeding operation with 800,000 pigs could produce over 1.6 e6ST of waste per year.
+CAFO manure often has lower usable nutrient content than “as-excreted” or fresh manure, because of dilution, losses during storage, and mismatches between nutrient ratios and crop demands.
+In addition, the very large volumes produced in confined locations often exceed what nearby cropland can absorb, making transport costly and increasing the risk of oversupply of nitrogen and phosphorus and resulting runoff and pollution.
+For example, a feeding operation with 800,000 pigs can produce over 1.6 e6ST of waste per year.
 The high quantity of manure produced by a CAFO must be dealt with in some way, as improper manure management can result in water, air and soil damage.
 As a result, manure collection and disposal has become an increasing problem.

 In order to manage their waste, CAFOs have developed agricultural wastewater treatment plans.
 To save on manual labor, many CAFOs handle manure waste as a liquid.
 In this system, the animals are kept in pens with grated floors so the waste and spray water can be drained from underfloor gutters and piped to storage tanks or anaerobic lagoons.
 Once at a lagoon, the purpose is to treat the waste and make it suitable for spreading on agricultural fields.
 There are three main types of lagoon: anaerobic, which is inhibited by oxygen; aerobic, which requires oxygen; and facultative, which is maintained with or without oxygen.
 Aerobic lagoons provide a higher degree of treatment with less odor production, though they require a significant amount of space and maintenance.
 Because of this demand, almost all livestock lagoons are anaerobic lagoons.

 Design

 Description

 Anaerobic lagoons are earthen basins with a usual depth of 8 ft, though greater depths are more beneficial to digestion as they minimize oxygen diffusion from the surface.
-To minimize leakage of animal waste into the ground water, newer lagoons are generally lined with clay Studies have shown that in fact the lagoons typically leak at a rate of approximately 1 mm per day, with or without a clay liner, because it is the sludge deposited at the base of the lagoon that limits the leakage rate, not the clay liner or underlying native soil.
+To minimize leakage of animal waste into the ground water, newer lagoons are generally lined with clay.
+Studies have shown that in fact the lagoons typically leak at a rate of approximately 1 mm per day, with or without a clay liner, because it is the sludge deposited at the base of the lagoon that limits the leakage rate, not the clay liner or underlying native soil.